davwak/Curing-Chamber/README.md

 # Curing-Chamber
 Build an automated system to monitor and control the temperature and relative humidity of a curing chamber.
+Main file runs as a cron job every 10 minutes.

 ![Curing Chamber](http://i.imgur.com/PM0CppD.jpg)

 # Hardware Requirements